paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-147-commissaries-and-exchanges-and-other-morale-welfare-and-recreation-activities.md

   (C) Converting the defense commissary system to a nonappropriated fund entity or instrumentality under subsection (j)(1).

+**(l) Prohibition on Sale of Garlic From People’s Republic of China.—** The Secretary of Defense shall prohibit the sale at any commissary store of fresh or chilled garlic—

+(1) classified under subheading 0703.20.00 of the Harmonized Tariff Schedule of the United States; and

+(2) that originated from, or was processed in, the People’s Republic of China.

 ### Statutory Notes

 #### References in Text